This solution provides an overview of common components and design patterns used to host game infrastructure on cloud platforms.

 Schema Changes—The schema is dynamic and enforced by the application layer.
 This is a huge advantage and means adding a new field for a new game feature can be trivial.

-Administration—Most cloud providers offer at least one hosted or managed NoSQL data storage engine, and Google Cloud Platform offers several.
+Administration—Most cloud providers offer at least one hosted or managed NoSQL data storage engine, and Google Cloud offers several options.

 Analytics has grown into an important component of modern games.
 Both online services and game clients can send analytics and telemetry events to a common collection point, where the events are stored in a database.
 They can then be queried by everyone from gameplay programmers and designers to business intelligence analysts and customer service representatives.
 As the complexity of the analytics that are being collected grows, so does the need to keep these events in a format that can be easily and quickly queried.